primeosu/apg_challenge/README.md

 1. Your app must accept (via a form) a CSV file with the following columns: MD5, ClassificationName, ClassificationType, Size, FileType.
 You can assume the columns will always be in that order, that there will always be data in each column, that there will always be a header line, and that the CSVs could potentially have duplicate MD5s.
 An example input file named example_input.csv is included in this repo.
 1. Your app must parse the given file, normalize the data, and store the information in a relational database.
 1. After each upload, your application should display the total amount of each different ClassificationType in the database.
+So for example: trojan -> 3, pup -> 2, unknown -> 1, etc.

 Your application does not need to:

 1. be written with any particular language or framework
 1. be aesthetically pleasing (bonus points if it does, extra bonus points for using Bootstrap)

 Your application should be easy to set up and should run on Linux.
 It also should not require any for-pay software.
+If you are unfamiliar with what an MD5 is, it may be helpful to read: https://en.wikipedia.org/wiki/MD5

 ## Evaluation
 Evaluation of your submission will be based on the following criteria: